Europe Heatwave Sends Temperatures Soaring, Forces Governments To Issue Health Warnings

 According to the World Meteorological Organization (WMO), the 20 warmest years on record since humans began recording daily temperatures have all taken place in the past 22 years with the years 2015 to 2018 accountable for the top four warmest years.

 A report by the World Weather Attribution group looked into rising temperatures across Europe, comparing them with prior records and predicting further trends.
-The researchers found that after comparing data, the increase in temperatures were likely attributed to human activity that has contributed to climate change.
+The researchers found that after comparing data, the increase in temperatures was likely attributed to human activity that has contributed to climate change.
 Furthermore, the study calculated that the likelihood of experiencing extreme heat waves is two times higher today than before human activity began altering the climate.

-If current trends continue, the World Weather Attribution group warns that extreme heatwaves could occur as frequently as every other year by the 2040s, with an overall 3-5 degree centigrade increase by the year 2100.
+If current trends continue, the World Weather Attribution group warns that extreme heatwaves could occur as frequently as every other year by the 2040s, with an overall three- to five-degree centigrade increase by the year 2100.

-Experts have also provided people with a guide of how to stay cool and safe in extreme heat.
+Experts have also provided people with a guide on how to stay cool and safe in extreme heat.
 Among the tips included are staying properly hydrated, wearing loose, light clothing, and making sure the home has proper ventilation by opening windows, closing shutters, and using fans.